 This free guide aims to introduce startup founders to the Australian startup market.

-At present, you can sign a deed electronically due to changes to the Corporations Act, so long as you meet particular criteria.
-However, once those laws expire, this may no longer be the case.
+Due to recent permanent amendments introduced to the Corporations Act, companies can now sign a deed electronically, so long as they meet particular criteria.
 Notably, different states and territories in Australia follow an inconsistent approach to the signing of documents.
-Hence, it is prudent to get legal advice before executing a deed electronically, so you can ensure its proper and valid execution.
+Hence, it is prudent to obtain legal advice before executing a deed electronically so that you can ensure its proper and valid execution.

-If you need help with executing deeds or any other form of contract, our experienced contract lawyers can assist as part of our LegalVision membership.
+If you need help with executing deeds, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 We appreciate your feedback – your submission has been successfully received.